lynndylanhurley/devise_token_auth/README.md

 These measures were inspired by [this stackoverflow post](http://stackoverflow.com/questions/18605294/is-devises-token-authenticatable-secure).

-This gem mitigates timing attacks by using [this technique](https://gist.github.com/josevalim/fb706b1e933ef01e4fb6).
+This gem further mitigates timing attacks by using [this technique](https://gist.github.com/josevalim/fb706b1e933ef01e4fb6).

 But the most important step is to use HTTPS.
 You are on the hook for that.